turnhub/chatty-challenge-app/README.md

 Here are some tricks to keep the project small:

-- Don't implement authentication, it's perfectly fine to hardcode you access token in the app (in fact, that's what we did in this starter project)
+- Don't implement authentication, it's perfectly fine to hardcode you access token in the app (in fact, that's what we did in this starter project).

 - Want to showcase your exceptional UI/design abilities?
-Just do it on a very small element and add a comment saying you would normally do the same for every element
+Just do it on a very small element and add a comment saying you would normally do the same for every element.

 - Want to show how you write tests?
-Just write a single, small one
+Just write a single, small one.

-- Take shortcuts, just add some comments explaining how you would do things normally if you had the time
+- Take shortcuts, just add some comments explaining how you would do things normally if you had the time.

 - Want to showcase something that takes too long to build?
-Just describe it using comments in your code, you don't have to actually implement it
+Just describe it using comments in your code, you don't have to actually implement it.

 ## API settings